beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/provisioning.md

 What used to be web servers, web frameworks, routers, and tons of config is now **Begin HTTP functions**.

+When an HTTP request comes in, your HTTP functions are responsible for (synchronously) handling responses.
+(Longer-running async tasks can be farmed out to **[Begin event functions](/en/event-functions/provisioning)**.)

 Begin HTTP functions are fast, lightweight, stateless, isolated, highly durable, and require no configuration.

 Oh, and provisioning new HTTP functions is a cinch!